shrikantnagori/dotsh/oss/README.md

-# OpenSource Libraries for software development
+# OpenSource Libraries for Networking

+Here is the list of some libraries that I use more often for code development in networking domain and some of them are in general useful for writing any other domain as well (e.g. folly and thrift).

 ## ZeroMQ